x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-or-disable-play-on-phone.md

 4. Click **Save**.

-### Use the Shell to enable or disable Play on Phone
+### Use Exchange Online PowerShell to enable or disable Play on Phone

 This example enables the Play on Phone feature for users who are associated with the UM mailbox policy `MyUMMailboxPolicy`.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -AllowPlayOnPhone $true
 ```

 This example disables the Play on Phone feature for users who are associated with the UM mailbox policy `MyUMMailboxPolicy`.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -AllowPlayOnPhone $false